ryan-williams/parquet-helpers/README.md

 - Sorting the rows by "Ride ID"
 - Sorting the columns in the schema / within each row.

-It's a contrived example, but based on real forensics I did on large-ish Parquet files in [ctbk.dev].
+It's a contrived example, but based on real comparisons I did on Parquet files in [ctbk.dev].
 See also [this similar example][ctbk CSV example], from [dvc-utils], dealing with gzipped CSVs of the same Citi Bike data.

 [`parquet-2-json.sh`]: ./parquet-2-json.sh
 [`parquet2json-all`]: parquet2json-all